 We do not allow Google to use or share our analytics data.

-Google Analytics cookies expire two years after your last visit to this site.
+Google Analytics cookies expire 38 months after your last visit to this site.

 Full details on the cookies set by Google Analytics are published on the Google website.

 Google also publishes a browser add-on, which allows you to choose that information about your website visit is not sent to Google Analytics.